Table of contents

 Bipolar disorder is the established short name for bipolar affective disorder (BAS).
 It is a mental illness that belongs to mood disorders (affect disorders).
 Previous names for this condition were manic-depressive illness or manic depression.

-The disorder is manifested by extreme, bipolar opposite mood swings, drive, and activity levels.
+Patients manifest the disorder by extreme, bipolar opposite mood swings, drive, and activity levels.
 These swings occur in phases and extend far beyond normal levels.
 Those affected oscillate back and forth between depression and mania without being able to control these changes voluntarily.
 Symptoms usually become apparent gradually.

-Depressive episodes are characterized by above-average depressed mood, energy, and decreased drive.
-A manic episode is characterized by increased drive and restlessness, often accompanied by inadequately exuberant or irritable mood.
-In the process, the ability to examine reality is sometimes severely impaired.
+Doctors characterize depressive episodes by above-average depressed mood, energy, and decreased drive.
+They characterize a manic episode by increased drive and restlessness, often accompanied by inadequately exuberant or irritable mood.
+In the process, patients experience severly impaired ability to examine reality.

 Depending on the course of the disease, there may be more or less long periods between the acute mood episodes in which the affected person has no symptoms at all.
 The condition occurs in a wide variety of degrees of severity.
 Individuals may appear to have a charismatic personality during the manic episode.
 However, possible negative social consequences of the disorder for the individual can be very severe.

 Is Bipolar Disorder a Genetic Disorder?

-A review of fraternal and identical twin studies published in 2013 suggests that the disorder can run in families, and the heritability of an increased risk of bipolar disorder is estimated at over 80%.
+Scientists published a review of fraternal and identical twin studies published in 2013 which suggests that the disorder can run in families, and estimates the heritability of an increased risk of bipolar disorder at over 80%.
 The risk of developing bipolar disorder is nearly ten-fold higher when a first-degree family member has the condition than in the general population.
 This evidence suggests that the answer to the question “is bipolar hereditary?” is positive.

-A 2015 review suggested that, to date, a large number of genetic alterations had been identified in relation to the disorder.
+A 2015 review suggested that, to date, scientists have identified a large number of genetic alterations in relation to the disorder.
 However, each genetic component only contributes very slightly to an increased risk factor.
 This means that many small genetic variants taken together likely influence a greater predisposition to the disease, but no single gene can be identified as a cause.